mdevillart/mdevillart/README.md

 - 💳 Passionate about payments and how they impact people’s lives
 - 🎢 Already had fun with Front-End (HTML, CSS and Javascript) and some UX Design
 - 🧲 Experience with SQL (Postgresql) and NoSQL (MongoDB and DynamoDB)
-- 👨‍🏭 Electronic's Technician (A huge fan of PIC, Arduino and Raspberry Pi projects)
+- 👨‍🏭 Electronic's Technician (huge fan of PIC, Arduino and Raspberry Pi projects)

 ##
 <div align="center">